bns-hack/moorthi07_whisper-asr-webservice/.bunnyshell/templates/README.md

    <https://bunnyshell.com>

 ## Testing
+- Swagger UI from fast api can be accessed from <https://whisper-asr-webservice-whisperasr.bunnyenv.com/docs>  (replace the subdomain name with yours)
    - go to this swagger UI
-   - click /asr endpoint , and click 'Try Out', then select language = 'en' and they click 'browse' button to upload an audio_file , then click execute.
+   - click /asr endpoint , and click 'Try Out', then select language = 'en' and they click 'Browse / Choose File' button to upload an audio_file , then click execute.

-   - Swagger UI from fast api can be accessed from <https://whisper-asr-webservice-whisperasr.bunnyenv.com/docs>  (replace the subdomain name with yours)

    ![Swagger UI](https://github.com/ahmetoner/whisper-asr-webservice/blob/main/docs/assets/img/swagger-ui.png?raw=true)

 - To access the api using a client  like postman / python /JS etc, use this below url with audio_file=xyz.wav/mp3 file attached to the body of the request.

     Example API endpoint:
     <https://whisper-asr-webservice-whisperasr.bunnyenv.com/asr?method=openai-whisper&task=transcribe&encode=true&output=json'>